MarCastellnou/Deriverable-2_Proj-Web/README.md

 Saber Tiguer

 How to use our web:
-In our application we find 2 sections often the most important moneados and their quotes and on the other hand we find the most relevant news in the world of cryptocurrencies.
+In our application we find 2 sections often the most important coins and their quotes and on the other hand we find the most relevant news in the world of cryptocurrencies.